visit the historic Louisiana website

 .
 The Missouri Department of Natural Resources says that Louisiana has "the most intact Victorian Streetscape in the state of Missouri."

 Louisiana is one of three communities that formed the 50 Miles of Art are home to many artists and artisans.
 Louisiana is also home to Pike County’s largest festival, the Louisiana Colorfest, which began in 1984.
-The event is held the third weekend in October and is attended by over 8,000 people annually.
+The event is held the third weekend in October and is attended by about 8,000 people annually.

 Louisiana hopes to be part of the "green energy" revolution as a former ammonia plant has been converted for the study and production of synthetic fuels.Notable People

 , Major League Baseball player and broadcaster, lived and died in Louisiana, Missouri.

 Lloyd C. Stark